DiTo97/gol/README.md

 ### TODOs

-- Update Makefile with MPI flags.

-- Add MPI or CUDA support to log filenames.
+- Add MPI/CUDA support to log filenames.

-- Update Python comparison tool to account for full-grid inputs.
-- Revert back printbig() and add MPI chunks support for it.

 - [How to measure elapsed wall-clock time?](https://stackoverflow.com/questions/12392278/measure-time-in-linux-time-vs-clock-vs-getrusage-vs-clock-gettime-vs-gettimeof)

 ### Defaults

-- The boarderline size to distinguish a small GoL's grid from a big one has been updated to $50$x$50$.
+- The borderline size to distinguish a small GoL's grid from a big one has been updated to $50$x$50$.

-### MPI
+### MPI pseudo-code

+**Please note:** The rank 0 process is the only process authorized to interface with display operations.

-1. Master parses arguments and creates life_t structure
+1. The rank 0 process parses arguments and creates a `life_t` structure
-2. Master gets number of processes and comm size from MPI
+2. All processes store the number of processes and the communicator size from MPI
-3. Master computes the correct slices for each process
+3. All processes compute the correct indexes for their chunk of data
-4. Master sends slice to corresponding slave
-5. Slaves wait for their slice to come
-6. Slaves allocate memory for their slice
+4. All processes allocate memory for their chunk of data in a `chunk_t` structure
+5. All processes fill in the memory with their chunk of data either via file or via random generation.
+The data will also comprise generation 0's ghost rows, in order to avoid the 1st round of message passing.
-7. For the number of generations:
+6. For the number of generations `N`:
-    - Slaves share ghost rows with adjacent slaves
-    - Slaves evolve their slice
+    - All processes evolve their chunk
     - If the grid is small:
-        - Slaves send their updated slice back to the master
+        - All other processes send their updated chunk back to the rank 0 process
-        - Master prints the updated grid to console
+        - The rank 0 process sequentially prints the updated grid to console
+    - All processes share ghost rows with adjacent peers
-8. Slaves send their slice back to the master
+7. All other processes send their final chunk back to the rank 0 process
-9. Master prints the final grid to console/file
+8. The rank 0 process sequentially prints the final grid to console/file

+### CUDA pseudo-code